emdeletaede/build-a-purge-script-with-cosmosdb-mongo-API/README.md

         "ok" : 1
 }

 the cost in RU is high , the command is very quick

-lest s try another method with a bulk remove command
+lest's try another method with a bulk remove command

 var bulk = db.col.initializeUnorderedBulkOp();bulk.find( { "y" : 3 } ).remove();bulk.execute()

 BulkWriteResult({
         "writeErrors" : [ ],
         "writeConcernErrors" : [ ],